English

 Whether your goals are in the classroom or the boardroom, MC’s English and Philosophy Department’s Bachelor of Arts in English offers concentrations to fit with your particular needs and career goals.

-Your new Writing major builds a framework with three courses.
+Your new English major builds a framework across three courses.
 The first provides an introduction to collecting and analyzing research data.
-The second emphasizes broad textual analysis, and the third serves as a capstone where you complete a primary research project of your own design.
+The second emphasizes the role of context in textual analysis, and the third serves as a capstone where you complete a primary research project of your own design.

-Along the way, you learn how language works by exploring functional grammar and language diversities within your writing.
+Along the way, you learn how language works by exploring diverse, complex texts across genres as well as functional grammar and language diversities within your own writing.

-If you’re anticipating law school, both the literature and writing programs can be modified through consultation with your advisor to fastrack you to MC Law.
+If you’re anticipating law school, the English major can be modified through consultation with your advisor to fast track you to MC Law.
 With this approach, you complete three intense years of undergraduate study before applying to become an L1 and begin your juris doctorate.

 Elizabeth Moore graduated with her BA in English and minor in Communications in 2015.
 Elizabeth lives in New York City and works for Vintage & Anchor Books at Penguin Random House.
 She graduated from the Columbia Publishing Course at Oxford University.
 Prior to her time at Oxford, she worked as a writing consultant, content manager, and virtual assistant to bestselling authors.
 Elizabeth is the co-author of Liturgies for Hope (Waterbrook).